skycover/aicom-llama.cpp/README.md

 This is the simple one-evening built server that run llama.cpp via the python bingings.

-In fact, both llama.cpp and llama-cpp-python have a good servers inside themselves.
+In fact, both llama.cpp and llama-cpp-python already have a good servers inside themselves.
 The main goal to make another one is to set up a minimalistic sandbox to experiment for various unusual things via simple python code without any infrastructure complications.

-The interact_llamacpp.py from https://raw.githubusercontent.com/IlyaGusev/rulm was got as the bones.
+The interact_llamacpp.py from https://github.com/IlyaGusev/rulm was got as the bones.

 ## API